RedHatInsights/javascript-clients/CONTRIBUTING.md

 1. Run `npm run create-client` and enter the service name
 2. Add OpenAPI spec URLs to `packages/<service>/project.json` under `generate.options.specs`
+3. Add `- "packages/<service>/src/**"` alphabetically to `.github/secret_scanning.yml` in the same PR
+4. Run `npm run test:secret-scanning-exclusions` (PR CI also checks this entry)
-3. Run `npm run generate` to create TypeScript source
+5. Run `npm run generate` to create TypeScript source
-4. Run `npm run build` to create distributable output
+6. Run `npm run build` to create distributable output
-5. Add integration tests in `packages/<service>/tests/integration/`
+7. Add integration tests in `packages/<service>/tests/integration/`

+Generation does not edit the YAML.
+For client source, only generated `src/**` paths are excluded from secret scanning.
+Handwritten packages and repository docs remain scanned; do not replace the explicit entries with `packages/*/src/**`.

 ### Modifying Generated Output